fissssssh/fissssssh.github.io/content/posts/create-redis-cluster-by-docker-compose.md

 EOF
 done
 ```
 Don't forget to provide your actual IP address instead of <your_ip> (f.i.
 10.12.123.124).
-Otherwise you nodes wouldn't join into cluster.
+Otherwise nodes wouldn't join into cluster.

 You can change port range if nesscessary